open-telemetry/opentelemetry-js-contrib/detectors/node/opentelemetry-resource-detector-aws/README.md

 - `awsLambdaDetector`: Populates `faas` and `cloud` for functions running on [AWS Lambda](https://aws.amazon.com/lambda/)
   - `faas.id` is currently not populated as it is not provided by the runtime at startup

+## Ordering

+Note that if multiple detectors are inserting the same attribute name, the first detector to insert wins.
+For example, if you had `detectors: [awsEc2Detector, awsEc2Detector]` then cloud.platform will be aws_eks instead of ec2.
+The below ordering is recommended.

 ## Useful links

 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>